jekhokie/jekhokie.github.io/_posts/2016-08-22-installing-graphite-bleeding-edge.markdown

 ---
 layout: post
-title:  "Installing Graphite"
+title:  "Installing Graphite - Bleeding Edge (0.10)"
 date:   2016-08-22 04:36:04 -0400
 categories: ubuntu graphite carbon whisper
 ---
-Tutorial related to the installation and configuration of [Graphite](http://graphiteapp.org/) on an Ubuntu 16.04 virtual machine.
-Note that these instructions follow the "Install from Source" process from the documentation in order to facilitate the highest level of configurability.
+**Version 0.10** Tutorial related to the installation and configuration of [Graphite](http://graphiteapp.org/) on an Ubuntu 16.04 virtual machine.
+Note that these instructions follow the "Install from Source" process from the documentation in order to facilitate the highest level of configurability, and assume the "bleeding-edge" version at the time of this post (version 0.10, which is still currently in development).

 ### Warning